Moosaei7/online_store_cmd/README.md

-This is a online store projet that has command line interface
+This is a online store project that has command line interface